Hammer of the Gods

 Built in five major variants, the Viggen served Sweden well in a variety of roles.

 The first of the Viggens into service was the AJ 37, the strike fighter variant.
-From the same basic airframe, Saab also created the SH 37 which was optimized for maritime strike and reconnaissance and the SF 37 reconnaissance version.
+From the same basic airframe, Saab also created the SH 37 which was optimized for maritime strike and reconnaissance.
+The non radar equiped SF 37 reconnaissance version was also developed from the AJ 37.

 The SH 37 retained the AJ 37’s radar and thus its ability to carry the full range of both guided and unguided weapons as well as a variety of camera and electronic gear in pods carried externally.
 By contrast, the SF 37 did away with the radar in favour of a camera and sensor package in the nose; consequently, the SF 37 did not possess the ability to carry and operate much of the AJ 37’s arsenal beyond infrared guided air to air missiles for self defense and unguided rocket pods.